enyao-cce/python-background-run/README.md

-## Edited PythonBackGroundRun.py
+## Change made to PythonBackGroundRun.py

-Included code snippet to run the function 'starting_BC_check()' only when conditions are met instead of whenever script is run.
+### Minor change made to PythonBackGroundRun.py to prevent the function starting_BC_check() from running when resuming charging program after an internet disruption

+Included couple lines of code to prevent 'starting_BC_check()' function from running when resuming the charging program.